 Topologizing the initial mesh serves the purpose of segmentation, which is the critical step of reconstruction.
 The properly segmented model allows for gentle and precise surface fitting while weak topology makes the quality reengineering too hard if not unfeasible.
-The second requirement of keeping the surface patches in their natural boundaries let us escape from using the trimmed surfaces, which are tricky to join smoothly.
+The second requirement of keeping the surface patches in their natural boundaries let us escape from using the trimmed surfaces, which are tricky to join smoothly and intersect precisely.
 This second requirement affects the way how the topology structure is immersed in the mesh.
 Necessarily, the pure rectangular network may not express a huge variety of mechanical features whose boundaries are never chosen freely but express the designer's intent.
 Even so, curve networks are often used in practice.
 This approach, if automated, requires little user attention and the obtained result is often good enough to unlock the downstream engineering processes (such as FEA, data exchange, direct editing, etc.).